 —Carolyn McCulley, fellow procrastinator and author of Did I Kiss Marriage Goodbye?

 “Unless we understand the spiritual dimension of productivity, all our techniques will ultimately backfire.
 In this book, Staci Eastin has provided that all-important spiritual perspective.
 Instead of adding new rules, she explains how to keep leisure, busyness, perfectionism, and possessions from becoming idols.
 Encouraging and uplifting rather than guilt-driven, this inside-out approach can help women who want to be more organized but know that adding another method is not enough.”

-—Matt Perman, former Director of Strategy at Desiring God, blogger at whatsbestnext.com, and author of the forthcoming book, What’s Best Next: How the Gospel Transforms the Way You Get Things Done.
+—Matt Perman, former Director of Strategy at Desiring God, blogger at whatsbestnext.com, and author of What’s Best Next: How the Gospel Transforms the Way You Get Things Done.

 “Organizing a home can be an insurmountable challenge for a woman.
 The Organized Heart makes a unique connection between idols of the heart and the ability to run a well-managed home.
 This is not a step-by-step how-to; instead, Eastin looks at sin as the root problem of disorganization, and strives to help the reader understand biblically how to overcome this problem.
 She offers a fresh new approach and one I recommend, especially to those of us who have tried all the other self-help models and failed.”